 Ever since the phase of the ‘Great Resignation,’ companies have become gravely aware of how volatile the employee retention rate is.
 Employees do not wait around for things to get better.
 They leave.
 There is no in-between nowadays.
 But there are ways for you to make sure this seldom happens in your organization.

-Let us look at 10 of the most efficient strategies to help you manage employee retention and attrition:
+Let us look at 10 efficient strategies to help you manage employee retention and attrition.

 The first step towards dealing with employee retention and attrition starts with listening to your employees and what they have to say.